5jt/dyalog-cookbook/manuscript/10-Make.md

 A>
 A> In a more complex application than ours you might prefer a different approach.
 Using an INI file for this is not a bad idea: it gives you scope to define more than just the modules to be loaded, and some code to execute.
 A>
-A> Also, if you have not one butseveral applications to support, it is useful to implement your own generalised user command like `]runmake`.
+A> Also, if you have not one but several applications to support, it is useful to implement your own generalised user command like `]runmake`.

 `Execute`, `Tester` and `Tests` have no place in the finished application, nor do we need the test helpers either.